 I always use the Grand Slam Tee and Dress pattern from Peek-a-Boo Pattern Shop for basic raglan shirts, so that is the pattern I am basing today’s tutorial off of.
-If you don’t have the Grand Slam, I HIGHLY recommend it.
+I HIGHLY recommend the Grand Slam.
 It’s perfect for boys and girls, and really is a go-to pattern for not only my household, but my business as well.
 If you’re looking for something a little more feminine, another one of my favorites is the Rosemary Raglan.
 (It has a cute little skirt!
 Love!!)

 Once you’ve cut out all your pieces, grab the front piece and one of the sleeves.
 With right sides together (RST), align the angled edge of the sleeve along the angled edge of the front and sew or serge together.